Last Updated on

 If your maternal instincts tell you that the baby is sleeping more than what is required, a consultation with the baby’s paediatrician would be the best thing to do.
 Check-up on the baby’s health, since jaundice and other infections, can make the baby tired and sleep more.
 Medical procedures such as circumcision can also make the baby sleepier than usual.
 No matter what, make sure that you get to feed your baby.
 Do this even if you have to wake them up.

-When To Wake Up Your Sleepy Baby For The Feeding
+When to Wake Up Your Sleepy Baby for Feeding

 It’s never a good idea to wake someone up abruptly, even if it is your calm sleeping baby, they might end being cranky and non-cooperative.
 If you find your 3 months baby sleeping too much, here are some smooth tricks to gently wake them up: